Mortgage Acceleration Calculator

 Principals of Offset Accounting as Applied to Mortgage Acceleration

-Your bank makes profits by taking your money and lending it.
+Your bank makes profits by taking your money and lending it at higher rates than it gives you (and at 10 to 1 leverage since it is fractional reserve banking).
 This is interest rate arbitrage.

 When you deposit your paycheck into your checking account, they pay you 0% interest (or close to it).
 Meanwhile, banks take your money and loan it out.
 Say they loan it back to you as a mortgage.
-Well, then they win on both sides.
-They have your liquid cash for free, and you pay them interest on the mortgage.
+They win on both sides.
+They have your liquid cash, and you pay them interest on the mortgage.

 The bank makes money on both sides of interest rate arbitrage.
-What if you could interrupt the cycle and immediately have your paycheck accelerate your mortgage debt and thus earn 4% rather than zero?
+What if you could interrupt the cycle and immediately have your paycheck pay off your debt rather than earn nothing?
+That’s mortgage acceleration.

 Frequently called Equity Optimization, Velocity Banking, or one of many other names, these are often remakes of old MLM (pyramid scheme) products.
-They are always being reborn: now, as seen on the internet as get-rich schemes.
-Don’t buy the schemes.
-Literally don’t buy them!
+Mortgage acceleration works, but not if you buy a product that isn’t right for you.

-How to Immediately get your Paycheck Working for You?
+How to Get Your Paycheck Working for You

-Offset accounting aims to put your paycheck to work immediately; this is acceleration of mortgage.
+Offset accounting aims to put your paycheck to work immediately; this is the acceleration of mortgage payoff.

-Meanwhile, the mortgage you pay every month is sitting there, accruing interest charges on the principal owed.
+Meanwhile, the mortgage you pay monthly is sitting there, accruing interest charges on the principal owed.

 What is Mortgage Acceleration?

-Mortgage accelerator and mortgage acceleration are generic terms that describe a programmatic method to pay your mortgage off rapidly.
+Mortgage acceleration is a programmatic method to pay your mortgage off early using your cash rather than having it sit idle.

 Mortgages are Amortizing Loans